-Line 19 - Enter the amount from Illinois Schedule 80/20, Step 4, Line 32.
+Line 19 - Enter the amount from Illinois Schedule 80/20, Step 4, Line 23.
 Attach Illinois Schedule 80/20 to your Form IL-1120.

-You should use Illinois Schedule 80/20 if

-- you added back interest paid to an affiliated company on Step 2, Line 6.
+You should use Illinois Schedule 80/20 if you added back interest paid to an affiliated company on Step 2, Line 6.
 You may subtract any interest received from that company during this tax year, up to the amount of your addition for interest expense paid to that company.
 Also, if you added back intangible expenses from a transaction with an affiliated company on Line 6, you may subtract any income you received during the tax year from similar transactions with the affiliated company, up to the amount of your addition for intangible expense for that company.
-To compute the amount of this subtraction, complete Illinois Schedule 80/20. - you are an affiliated company, and you received interest or intangible income from someone who had to add back the interest and intangible expense, or insurance premiums on their Illinois Schedule 80/20.
+To compute the amount of this subtraction, complete Illinois Schedule 80/20.

+you are an affiliated company, and you received interest or intangible income from someone who had to add back the interest and intangible expense, or insurance premiums on their Illinois Schedule 80/20.
 You may subtract your interest or intangible income from that person.

-Line 20 - Enter your distributive share of subtractions passed through to you by a partnership, S corporation, trust, or estate on Schedules K-1-P or K-1-T. Do not include any amounts passed through that are reflected on Illinois Schedule 1299-B. Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1120.
+Line 20 - Enter your distributive share of subtractions passed through to you by a partnership, S corporation, trust, or estate on Schedules K-1-P or K-1-T. If you receive multiple schedules because you are a recipient from multiple entities, you should enter the combined total of Step 5, Column A, Lines 38a and b, and Lines 44 through 47, from all Illinois Schedules K-1-P you receive and Step 5, Column A, Lines 36a through 38 and Lines 41 through 45, from all Illinois Schedules K-1-T you receive.
+Do not include any amounts passed through that are reflected on Illinois Schedule 1299-B. Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1120.

-Note The partnership or S corporation is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions.
+The partnership or S corporation is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions.